-This degree programme will focus on commercial dance forms that range from street, to Latin American and jazz.
+This degree programme will focus on commercial dance forms that range from street, to classical ballet and jazz.
 With the West End just a short train ride away, you'll be perfectly located to immerse yourself in the performing arts.

 You’ll take key modules in strength and conditioning for dance as well as dance technique.
 We’ll also spend time working on entrepreneurship and enterprise.
 This will help you to develop the skills and knowledge necessary to go into the field as a self-employed professional, or launch your own dance related business.

 During this course you’ll be able to take advantage of regular master classes.
 Taught by leading industry professionals, these classes allow you to further develop techniques and acquire a deep understanding of a range of dance styles.
 This also provides ample opportunity to network with professionals working in the field.

 We have excellent facilities at Bucks including a well-equipped gym, dance studios, fitness studio and a brand new Human Performance Lab.
 Our lecturing team have a wealth of industry and academic experience and will nurture your learning and professional development throughout your time with us.

 Our Human Performance Laboratory has been designed to increase athletes’ performance through improved technique, and also assists with injury prevention and rehabilitation.
 The lab is home to an indoor three-lane running track that incorporates 3D motion-capture technology and is equipped for assessing a range of physiological, biomechanical and psychological parameters.